3D Printer Buying Guide

 Extruders:

 The extruder is the heart of the FDM 3D printer.
-It feeds the filament, melts the filament, and extrudes it out of the nozzle onto the current layer being printed.
+It feeds the filament, melts the filament, and extrudes it out of the nozzle onto the previous layer.
 There are countless extruder designs, but three features are particularly important, these features will effect what materials you will be able to use.

 The first is how the filament is guided to the heated nozzle, or hot end.
 The lower cost option is to use a plastic PTFE tube to guide the filament directly to the nozzle.
-The issue with this method is that the temperature of the nozzle is limited to the decomposition temperature of of PTFE tubing, which is 260 C MAX.
+The issue with this method is that the temperature of the nozzle is limited to the decomposition temperature of PTFE tubing, which is 260 C MAX.
 Many high performance filaments require more than this.
 The alternative is often referred to as an all metal hot end.
-A precision metal tube guides the filament to the nozzle, and the nozzle may be heated to a much higher temperature without issue.
+A precision metal tube guides the filament to the nozzle, and the nozzle may be heated to a much greater temperature without issue.
 Now, there are some other pros and cons to these, but they are not important here.
 When you are getting started and printing with low temperature filaments, the PTFE style will be fine, but the all metal hot end give you more material options for the future.
 The best way to see what hot end a printer has is to look at the max nozzle temperature.
-260 C max means it’s a PTFE style, 300 C or greater indicates a all metal hot end.
-All metal will normally cost you a bit more.
+260 C max means it’s a PTFE style, 300 C or greater indicates an all metal hot end.
+All metal will cost you a bit more, but has become the predominate hot end in the industry.

 The second is how the filament is pushed into the hot end, particularly where the extruder motor and drive gears are placed.
 The drive gears are what forces the filament into the hot end.
 There are two options, direct drive and bowden.
 Direct drive places the motor and drive gears as close to the hot end as possible, normally directly above it on the print head.
 This limits the distance the filament has to be pushed, allowing you to print with softer filaments, even soft rubbers.
-The disadvantage of direct drive systems is that the heavy extruder motor is placed on the moving print head, slowing down the print.
-However for our purposes speed is not a great concern, so this is not a issue.
 Bowden systems place the extruder motor and drive gears away from the print head and push the filament through a long PTFE tube to the hot end.
 This results in a much longer feed path and makes printing with soft filaments difficult or impossible.
 For printing most weapons parts, either will work, but if you want to print soft parts direct drive is recommended.
+Most modern printers use a direct drive system.

 Motion Systems:

 The motion system is what actually moves the print head around in relation to the part being printed.
-There are a few deferent types, but two of them are predominate.
+There are a few different types, but two of them predominate.

 Mendel style printers have a print head which moves on two axes, up and down, and right to left.
 The third axis is achieved by moving the entire print bed, with the part being printed, forward and backwards under the print head.
 Because of this motion it is often referred to as a bed slinger style printer.
 This is a very popular system due to the simplicity and low cost.
 Because of the heavy bed the print speed is more limited, and tall parts can be prone to falling over if the bed is moved too quickly.
 This is not a huge disadvantage as speed is not a large concern when printing weapons parts.